 }

-Here, we altered the message so that our test will fail.
+This changes the message so that the test will fail.
 Now, add all the new changes, commit them, and push them to GitHub.
-This will again trigger the build, which will fail this time around.
-Once that is done, you will receive a message as expected both on Slack and Twilio as depicted by the images below.
+This will again trigger the build, but it will fail this time around.
+You will receive a message, as expected, both on Slack and Twilio.

 Conclusion

-The best thing about what we learned in this tutorial is that implementing these notification features is so simple and seamless, and they can be easily integrated into any of your existing projects.
+The best thing about what you learned in this tutorial is that implementing these notification features is so simple and seamless.
+These notifications can be easily integrated into any of your existing projects.

-Also, bear in mind that this is not limited to Node.js application.
-You can easily transfer and use the knowledge gained here to other projects regardless of the framework or programming language used.
-Check the CircleCI orbs registry to learn more about other awesome packages.
+Also, this process is not limited to Node.js applications.
+You can easily transfer and use the knowledge gained here to other projects regardless of the framework or programming language you are using.
+Check the CircleCI orbs registry to learn more about other available packages.

 The complete source code can be found here on GitHub.